presidential-innovation-fellows/apps-gov/README.md

 ## How to list your product

-To get started selling ot the federal government, check out [https://apps.gov/listing](https://apps.gov/listing) to learn more about steps to get listed, contract vehicles available, and security reviews to get started.
+To get started selling ot the federal government, check out [https://apps.gov/listing](https://apps.gov/listing) to learn more about steps to get listed, contract vehicles available, and security reviews when selling to the federal government.

 ## Editing your product